JeremyMColegrove/node-formatted-logger/README.md

 - **Date Formatting:** Customize how dates appear in logs using the `dateTransformer` option.
 - **Piping:** Redirect logs to any destination (file, server, etc.) with the `pipe` callback.
 - **YAML Output:** Toggle YAML formatting with `yamlOptions.enabled`, and customize every aspect, from colors to indentation.
 - **Color Control:** Complete control over log colors, from keys to values, and everything in between.
+We support all colors from `colors.js`.
 - **Array Formatting:** Save space with inline arrays, perfect for logs with large arrays.
 - **Fully Typed:** All methods and variables are fully typed, meaning you don't have to guess what goes where.
 With CJS and ESM support, this package is plug and play.
 ## 🚀 Installation